iDevBrandon/100-Vanilla-Javascript-Projects/todo-calendar/README.md

 ## 4 Category

 - getElementById
-- new row in table
+- new row in table - defo should use appendChild, not innerHTML
 - classList.toggle()
 - < datalist>